 The M2M application sends message to the M2M platform to request for the location information of vehicle No.2.

-The M2M platform checks the location information source of the vehicle. if the location information of the vehicle is device based and is collected by the M2M platform directly from the vehicle itself, then the M2M platform checks the privacy policies configured in the M2M platform.
+The M2M platform checks the location information source of the vehicle.
+If the location information of the vehicle is device based and is collected by the M2M platform directly from the vehicle itself, then the M2M platform checks the privacy policies configured in the M2M platform.

 If the M2M application is allowed to access to the location information, then the M2M platform returns the location information to the M2M application.
 If the M2M application is not allowed to access to the location information, then the M2M platform sends failure response to the M2M application with appropriate error code.